null

 Proven EfficacyZeaxanthin has many studies supporting its efficacy, while zeaxanthin isomers have been proven ineffective.

 On top of questionable sources, these synthetic forms of zeaxanthin haven’t been studied for long-term effects on humans.
 They have never been studied independently, and the one study that compared taking an AREDS 2 supplement against taking an AREDS 2 supplement plus a zeaxanthin stereoisomer showed “virtually identical” results.
 Dietary zeaxanthin has been studied for years and has only ever shown a positive impact.
-To be confident in the nutraceutical protection you’re offering patients, all-natural zeaxanthin is the best way to go.
+To be confident in the nutraceutical protection you’re offering patients, dietary zeaxanthin is the best way to go.
 Learn how our founder Dr. Dennis Gierhart discovered zeaxanthin in his backyard.
 Learn about EyePromise's vegetarian formulas.

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure or prevent any disease.